storacha/learnyouw3up/problems/5-memes/problem.md

 The CID of the data to fetch will be provided to `process.stdin`.

-You should use the `multiformats` library to `decode` the CID from it's compact binary form and then format it as a string in the URL.
+You should install the `multiformats` library from npm (`npm install multiformats`) to `decode` the CID from it's compact binary form and then format it as a string in the URL.

 Finally send a HTTP request to fetch the content and write the data directly to `process.stdout`.